jiangtian616/JHenTai/README.md

 1. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.
 2. Change download path to SD card is not supported now.

+## About compiling

+1. You need to manage your Android signing by yourself, check https://docs.flutter.dev/deployment/android#signing-the-app

 ## Main Dart Dependencies

 - [get](https://pub.flutter-io.cn/packages/get): dependency management, state management, l18n, NoSQL